This article originally appeared on VICE Canada.

 I almost respect this level of woke.
 You’re not even trying here.
 And this isn’t even exclusively a white or black thing either.
 Anyone can disconnect themselves from racial chaos and black death if they so choose (ask Diamond and Silk).
 I’m sure it’s uplifting and fulfilling in that tasty bag-of-cheetos way that still clears the path to some early hypertension.
 But most black Americans can’t afford to not understand “This Is America.”

 They can’t just experience several years worth of trauma, brutality, racism, and zero-in on some South African Gwara Gwara by a shirtless Gambino.
 They’re going to spot the cop cars in the background and absorb the gunshots between the mumble rap.
 The kind of empathy you’d need to have the audacity to say “I don’t get it,” amounts to zero.
 And at that point, you’re just a passive observer, like your passive-ass has been during this entire conversation.

 For everyone else

-Now, if you’ve got feelings about this video that I haven’t mentioned here, congratulations on spending more than the 4:05 minute runtime thinking about its imagery.
+Now, if you’ve got feelings about this video that I haven’t mentioned here, congratulations on spending more than 4:05 minutes thinking about the video's imagery.
 Mission accomplished.

 Follow Noel Ransome on Twitter.